nmaksimova/square-panda-cb92c/src/pages/about.md

           and champions in **Latin and Ballroom**.
 They care deeply for each student and use individual approaches in all their dance programs.
         image: images/image_6483441 (4).JPG
-        image_alt: People in conversation in the office lounge area
+        image_alt: People in conversation in t
         media_position: right
         media_width: fifty
         actions: